pdureau/wasm_demo/README.md

 ✅ Compilation OK.

-`wasi:http` 0.3 will be simplified.
+Note: `wasi:http` 0.3 will be simplified.

 ### Test with both wasi:cli/command and wasi:http/incoming-handler